War of Laws: Issues in new Russia

-The Georgia-Abkhazia War

-Georgia, a country in the Caucasus, at the border of Europe and Asia, has frequently been the source of conflict in recent decades.
-The conflicts have arisen between itself and its seceded partially-recognized republics of Abkhazia and South Ossetia.
-The ongoing war between Georgia and Abkhazia has resulted in repeated interventions from Russia, the regional power.

-Abkhazia was originally part of Soviet Georgia, and its people were under the rule of the Georgian government and thus under the rule of Stalinist Russia.
-The population transfer of Russians to Georgia and then the further transfer of Georgians to Abkhazia raised nationalistic fears there.
-Petitions to Moscow to allow separation went unanswered, but a policy preferential toward the Abkazians began to emerge.
-The ethnic tension that resulted, especially during détente, was a sign of the upcoming war.

-In the late 1980s, the Soviet Union began showing signs of its imminent fall.
-In 1988 the creation of numerous national movements in both countries often had them threaten each other.
-Georgia began the movement of separation from Russia at the expense of the Abkhazians.
-In response, the Abkhazians officially announced their secession from the Georgia.

-The Soviet intervention on April 9, 1989, resulted in the "Tbilisi Massacre".
-The event pushed the Abkhazians even further from Georgia in an effort to show themselves as pro-Soviet and the Georgians as offending anticommunists.
-In an effort to stave off further resentment against itself by invading again, Russia left the region to its own whims.
-What came was a war of laws between Georgia and Abkhazia.

 Russia's modern War of Laws

 With Vladimir Putin's rise to presidency in 2000, a much more rigid, "unified" Russia was expected to form.
 While the constituent republics had obtained a large amount of autonomy and sovereignty after the Soviet collapse, their constitutions still considered them to be unified with Russia in one form or another.
 Putin's presidency led to the passing of several regulations pushing reintegration.

-Tatarstan was the republic that led the way for regional autonomy, the main region pushing for the policy of "official asymmetry."
+Tatarstan was the republic that led the way for regional autonomy, the main region pushing for the policy of "official asymmetry".
 That stance was imperiled by the creation of legislation known as "federal intervention" in which the Russian president can remove any leader of a republic and dissolve the republic's legislature if the region twice refuses to obey court decisions in Moscow.

 In response, the courts were bombarded with cases in an attempt to change the law, but that led only to further disintegration of laws protecting the regions.
 Tatarstan was forced to reword its constitution to foster closer ties with the Russian government.
 The capital, Kazan, made those conciliatory moves but remained somewhat independent in some forms.
 However, nationalist movements sprouted among the people and the reintegration of Tatarstan became one filled with strife and conflict.